pipegoyes/CleanTableTennisApp/Readme.txt

 - Congifure jwt in web api
 - Create login controller
 - Protect endpoints
+- EF and audit create by and modify by
+- Register functionality ?

 Angular - Migrating to JWT (see https://github.com/auth0/angular2-jwt)